modular/modular/KGEN/docs/public/programming-manual.md

 want to define expressive APIs that “just work” because some methods should accept many different static types, and shouldn’t require the user of the API to remember different names for all the different use cases.
-Python handles this by accepting arbitrary inputs and using dynamic dispatch to resolve what to do on the fly - this will work in Mojo, but may not give you the predictability, control, or performance you might be seeking.
+Python handles this by accepting arbitrary inputs and uses dynamic dispatch to resolve what to do on the fly - this will work in Mojo, but may not give you the predictability, control, or performance you might be seeking.